Expertise and confidence explain how social influence evolves along intellective tasks: Results

-Table~\ref{tbl:features_importance} sheds light on the importance of every feature set in the linear model optimized using convex optimization which was trained with 80\% of the data.
+Table~\ref{tbl:features_importance} sheds light on the importance of every feature.
 This table shows entry-wise l1-norm of estimated parameters in~\eqref{eq:generalized_convex_optimization_model}.
 The values in table~\ref{tbl:features_importance} are sorted from most to least important top to bottom.
-This result shows the previous influence matrix is the most important feature used to predict the next influence matrix.
-Interestingly, it also shows expertise is the second most of predictive power and text embedding is third.
-It shows sentiment, emotion, and quick responsiveness (response network) network are far less substantial in the estimation.
-It is worth mentioning that due to the origin of memory questions, there is only a brief chat happening for many of the members since they simply do not know the answer.
-That is probably the reason that text embedding is not as important as the correct answer rate.
+This result shows the previous influence matrix is the most important feature used to predict the next influence matrix, while expertise is the second most predictive, and text embedding the third.
+It shows sentiment, emotion, and responsiveness networks are far less related to the social influence.